hadou7/morgana/README.md

-# Modular ESP-32 Powered Coffee Machine with a custom boiler, steamer and voice-assisted brewing
+# Morgana:  A Modular ESP-32 Powered Coffee Machine with a custom boiler, steamer and voice-assisted brewing